-Overall the recent monitoring results demonstrate that biodiversity values across the site have generally remained within benchmarks with regards to floristic diversity, cover and condition though they have mostly declined when compared to the baseline survey results recorded by NGH (2014).
-Ground cover values are an exception as they have fallen below benchmark ranges, likely due to prolonged hotter and drier than average climatic conditions.
-The reductions in vegetation cover observed are likely to be due to natural environmental variation and temporary as to be reversed after a return to average or higher rainfall conditions.
+Overall the recent monitoring results demonstrate that biodiversity values across the site have generally decreased with regards to floristic diversity, and in some measures of cover and condition when compared to the vegetation community benchmarks and have mostly declined when compared to the baseline survey results recorded by NGH (2014).
+Groundcover - grass and groundcover - other are the cover categories that have experienced the biggest decline.
+The reductions in vegetation cover observed are likely to be due to natural environmental variation (primarily due to drought conditions) and temporary as to be reversed after a return to average or higher rainfall conditions.

 Prolonged dry conditions appear to have naturally inhibited the growth and recovery of many grass and forb species and several species were not able to be identified due to their poor condition.
 It is likely that seed stock lay dormant within the ground.
 Adequate rainfall would further increase the species diversity at the site and likely show closer consistency with the baseline data.
-The management actions outlined in Table 5.1 of this report will further assist the natural regeneration of the site over the next twelve months, an overview of these management actions is provided below.
+The management actions outlined in this report will further assist the natural regeneration of the site over the next twelve months, an overview of these management actions is provided below.

-Stock proof fencing around the offset site was installed in early 2018, approximately one year prior to the recent survey, and as such is in near new condition.
+Stock proof fencing around the offset site was installed in early 2018, approximately two years prior to the recent survey, and is still in good condition.
+Several diggings under the fence suggest access to the site by feral herbivores and recommendations have been made to remedy this.
 It is likely that with fencing in place that the biodiversity values of the site will improve through the exclusion of some feral pests and grazing livestock, allowing opportunities for natural regeneration to occur once dry conditions subside.

 Fauna habitats across the site are diverse and include; fallen logs, standing dead trees (stags), hollow bearing trees and grass/forb groundcover.
-These habitats have generally been maintained in similar condition, except for the grass/forb groundcover habitat, that has declined since the NGH (2014) baseline survey and first monitoring survey.
+These habitats have generally been maintained in similar condition, except for the grass/forb groundcover habitat, that has declined since the NGH (2014) baseline survey and the first and second monitoring surveys.